-In Florida, the Living Will, Health Care Power of Attorney and Do not Resuscitate Order are among the Advance Directives that allow a Florida resident to express his/her wishes for medical treatment.
+Living Wills, Health Care Surrogates, and Do not Resuscitate Orders are among the Advance Directives that allow a Florida resident to express his/her wishes for medical treatment.
 Each type of directive addresses a specific type of medical and legal situation.
-Contact the Florida elder law attorneys of The Karp Law Firm for assistance.
-Below are brief explanations of how each type of Advance Directive can serve your and your family's needs.
+Below are brief explanations of how Advance Directives can serve your and your family’s needs.

 A Living Will specifies what kind of life-extending care you do and don’t want if you are in a terminal or end-stage condition, or in a persistent vegetative state.
 A Living Will must comply with Florida Statutes Section 765.03 and must be properly executed and witnessed.
 One of the witnesses may not be a blood relative or spouse of the maker.